platformatic/platformatic/docs/guides/prisma.md

 Prisma uses the `DATABASE_URL` environment variable to connect to your database to sync your database and Prisma schema.
 It also uses the variable to connect to your database to run your Prisma Client queries.

 If you're using PostgreSQL, MySQL, SQL Server, or CockroachDB, ensure that the `DATABASE_URL` used by Prisma is the same as the one used by Platformatic DB project.
+If you're using SQLite, refer to the [Using Prisma with SQLite](#using-prisma-with-sqlite) section.

 If you have an existing project, refer to the [Adding Prisma to an existing Platformatic DB project](#adding-prisma-to-an-existing-project) section.
 If you're adding Prisma to a new project, refer to the [Adding Prisma to a new project](#adding-prisma-to-a-new-project).